2. Communication, confidentiality and feedback

 CIS will inform the parents/caregivers within 14 days of any:

-• Change in key management such as a change in directors, partners or members of CIS’s management committee who have control or management of CIS, and top management personnel including CEO, principals or officers who are appointed to manage CIS’s day-to-day operations.
+- Change in key management such as a change in directors, partners or members of CIS’s management committee who have control or management of CIS, and top management personnel including Head of School, principals or officers who are appointed to manage CIS’s day-to-day operations.

 CIS, its officers and staff may obtain, hold, use and communicate, on a “need-to-know” basis, confidential information which, in their opinion, is material to the safety and welfare of the student.
 The student consents to CIS communicating with any other school which the student has attended, or currently attends or which the student should attend, about any matter concerning the student or about payment of fees, whether or not the information being passed on is also held in machine readable form.
 The confidentiality obligation of the school shall not apply to: